Random Access Memories: Background

 In May 2012, Daft Punk's collaboration with Giorgio Moroder was announced.
 Moroder had recorded a monologue about his life for use in a track on the album.
 Rodgers was also present during the Moroder recording session.
 Moroder clarified that he was not involved in the composition of the track or its use of a synthesizer: "They did not let me get involved at all.
 Thomas asked me if I wanted to tell the story of my life.
 Then they would know what to do with it."
 Daft Punk had been in contact with Moroder in relation to a possible contribution for the Tron: Legacy score, but this never happened.

 Chilly Gonzales stated in an interview that his contribution was recorded in a one-day session: "I played for hours and they're gonna grab what they grab and turn it into whatever."
 He explained that Daft Punk prompted him at the piano in the same manner that a film director coaches an actor, and Gonzales left the Los Angeles studio without knowledge of what the final product would sound like.
-He had previously recorded a cover version of Daft Punk's song "Too Long" that appeared on the duo's 2003 album Daft Club.
+He had previously recorded a cover version of Daft Punk's song "Too Long" that appeared on their 2003 album Daft Club.

 Pharrell Williams collaborated with Daft Punk and Rodgers by providing vocals for two tracks on Random Access Memories.
 As a member of the Neptunes, Pharrell had previously provided a remix of "Harder, Better, Faster, Stronger" that appeared on Daft Club.
 The Neptunes and Daft Punk also co-produced N.E.R.D.'s song "Hypnotize U".